OFK Bačka: Recent history

 The rise started when Bačka won the 2012–13 Vojvodina League West.
 Immediately afterwards, Bačka won the 2013–14 Serbian League Vojvodina thus qualifying to the Serbian First League, the second national level.
 It only took two seasons in the first league for Bačka to finish second in the 2015–16 edition and this way directly qualified for the Serbian SuperLiga.
 The 2016–17 Serbian SuperLiga was the first time in the club's history that Bačka played in the national top level.
 Soon after they were relegated, but did manage to secure promotion back to the Serbian SuperLiga by claiming 3rd spot in the 2019–20 Serbian First League.

 Name

 The name of the club always was FK Bačka.
 It comes from the region of Bačka where the city Bačka Palanka is located.
-The club should not be confused with another ones with same name, like FK Bačka 1901 or FK Bačka Mol, or another with similar name, FK TSC Bačka Topola.
+The club should not be confused with another ones with same name, like FK Bačka 1901 or FK Bačka Mol, or another with similar name, FK TSC (formerly FK Bačka Topola).
 OFK Bačka never played in Yugoslav highest level, but in 2016 got to be promoted to the Serbian SuperLiga.
 In summer 2015, club name changed to OFK Bačka.